50 Affordable Family Vacation Ideas That All Ages Will Love

 Columbia River Gorge, Oregon and Washington

-Of course, Portland is a superb city, but the many waterfalls, cascades, locks, trails, and the Columbia River Gorge nestled along this scenic highway are, in and of themselves, vacation destinations worth exploring.
-Splash, hike, and swim in Bridal Veil, Multnomah, Horsetail Falls, and the many other cascades lining this impressive stretch of America.
+Why you’ll love it: Of course, Portland is a superb city, but the many waterfalls, cascades, trails and the Columbia River Gorge nestled along this scenic highway are, in and of themselves, vacation destinations worth exploring.
+Flowing through both Oregon and Washington, Bridal Veil, Multnomah Falls, Horsetail Falls and the many other cascades line this impressive stretch of America where you can splash, hike and swim.
 While in the area, listen to the “Fantasy of Fashion” episode of the Articles of Interest podcast and then spend a few hours exploring the curious Maryhill Museum’s Théâtre de la Mode exhibit to see the miniature mannequins that saved the French fashion industry during World War II.

 Portsmouth, New Hampshire